 Matters only got worse after the press conference in question when the exchange between Newton and aggrieved sports journalist Jourdan Rodrigue continued after the fact.

-She asked the quarterback if he really didn’t think a female could understand routes.
+The conversation, according to Rodrigue, was not taped but went something like this: she asked the quarterback if he really didn’t think a female could understand routes.

 Newton said she wasn’t really seeing specific routes when watching the game, she was just seeing if somebody was open.
 She argued that he didn’t know what she saw nor how hard she had studied football, and that maybe the two of them needed to have a deeper conversation.